 We recommend that all applicants visit the Dean for Graduate Studies and Research (DEGI) Web site on a regular basis to learn about the admissions schedule, as well as the opportunities and services offered by the institution for its graduate students at Graduate Admissions UPR Río Piedras.

 Students are expected to enroll in the year in which they were granted admission.
 Admitted students who cannot begin studying in the year for which they were admitted may request deferred admission for the following semester or the following year.
 If you wish to defer your admission, you must notify the program, otherwise your space may be offered to another student.

-Special study permits will only be granted to students that have requested regular admission to the PGT and have been denied admission.
-These permits will be awarded strictly by ranking up to the minimum admissions score and maximum available seating as established every year by the PGT Graduate Committee.
-Special study permits will be awarded only for one semester.
-At the end of said semester, students that have received an A grade on courses registered for this special study permit will be allowed to request regular admission once again and will be admitted the next semester.
+Special study permission will only be granted to students who have requested regular admission to the PGT and have been denied admission.
+This permission will be awarded strictly by ranking up to the minimum admissions score and maximum available seating as established every year by the PGT Graduate Committee.
+Special study permission will be awarded only for one semester.
+At the end of said semester, students that have received an A grade in courses registered for special study permission will be allowed to request regular admission once again and will be admitted the next semester.

 Only in exceptional cases that are duly justified, and with the approval of the majority of the members of the PGT Graduate Committee, will a special study permit be awarded to a student that has not requested regular admission to the PGT or that, having requested regular admission, received a score that is lower than the minimum admissions score established by the Graduate Committee for that year.